 CAPACITY BUILDING S.no.
 Recommendations How does this help OSY or ecosystem players Gaps Targeted 1 Engage the private sector (HR managers from large corporations, MSMEs, and industry associations) to work together with TESDA and improve systems for determining and anticipating the demand for green job skills.
 Enhancing TESDA skills assessment surveys through sector-based skills councils, leveraging insights from private sector actors, and incorporating best practices from case studies in other developing economies is crucial for developing skill development instruments relevant to a green transition.
 Key to Implementation: Bring together a sector-based skills council with participants from the private sector and labor agencies (TESDA, CHED, DepEd).
 CB1 CB2 2 Convene industry associations and thought leaders on green jobs and climate adaptation to work together with TESDA and CHED on curriculum design for the greening of Training Regulations.
 Engage industry associations such as the Electric Vehicle Association of the Philippines (EVAP), Renewable Energy Association of the Philippines (REAP), etc., and leading organizations to work together with TESDA on overall curriculum design and for making education and training systems more responsive and hands-on for rapidly changing needs within the sectors when it comes to greening the value chains.
-Key to implementation: Bring together thought leaders and education focused organizations to support TESDA in the curriculum design. СВ7 3 TVET programs have to focus on work immersion to show how sectors can be greened in a practical scenario.
+Key to implementation: Bring together thought leaders and education focused organizations to support TESDA in the curriculum design.
+CB7 3 TVET programs have to focus on work immersion to show how sectors can be greened in a practical scenario.
 Equip students with opportunities to apply skills and knowledge necessary to pursue green careers via real-world projects connected to communities and employers by including green entrepreneurship skills and green work immersion modules in the curriculum.
 Key to implementation: Bring together private sector organizations and industry associations to work with TESDA and other TVET institutions, such as Don Bosco University, to explore how work immersion programs can be implemented in partnership with private enterprises.
 CB3 CB6 CB8 4 Explore alternative learning systems to overcome complex logistics for availing training and testing offerings.
-Increase TESDA learning and testing facilities for courses relevant to Blue and Green jobs to the online interface, especially for mobiles, as it is the most common device owned by the youth who already have experience and СВ9 knowledge of using it.
-Currently, only limited courses are available on an online interface.
-Key to implementation: The participation of multiple actors- TVET organizations, ed-tech ecosystem players, and livelihoods organizations- is needed to explore the feasibility of implementing digital learning platforms. į Draw clear linkages to academia (i.e., tertiary education) while marketing existing TVET programs showcasing how apprenticeships or training programs can enable OSY to return to education.
-Focus on work immersion, technological innovation, and sustainability aspects in TVET offerings to allow youth to engage in meaningful employment, garner more experience, and eventually pursue a tertiary education degree once financial sustainability has been achieved.
-Key to implementation: Make the case to corporate foundations for more stipend programs or scholarships for OSY in apprenticeships or training.
-CB4
+Increase TESDA learning and testing facilities for courses relevant to Blue and Green jobs to the online interface, especially for mobiles, as it is the most common device owned by the youth who already have experience and СВ9 for OSY in apprenticeships or training.